deepennyway/weavers-almanac/src/appendix/forest-of-fragments.md

 See now the shine of silver thread, and a jagged-tooth type smile

-Dread swallowed, not honey sweet - you’re trapped by musician’s guile
+Dread swallowed, not honey sweet—you’re trapped by musician’s guile

 **They begin to sing.**

 _Take heed for where your feet do tread, for a dreamer’s silk may stray._

 _It touches skin, and there you are, in a forest among the fey._

 _And gentle though these strings may be, the tune it plays does strike a fee._